-- Only LED lights must be used within the development. - Heat and/or solar pumps and/or gas geysers (or similar) must be used throughout the development. - Use of gas for stoves is optional and must be recommended by the developer for individual houses.

-• Use of solar panels on roofs optional provided that it does not contribute to glint and glare effect for pilots from nearby airfields.
+- Only LED lights must be used within the development. - Heat and/or solar pumps and/or gas geysers (or similar) must be used throughout the development. - Use of gas for stoves is optional. - Use of solar panels on roofs optional provided that it does not contribute to glint and glare effect for pilots from nearby airfields.